Citizens, this bright, spicy, herb-laden dish is a specialty of the minority Dai people of Yunnan province in the south of China.

 In Yunnan they make this dish with black-skinned chicken and then leave the skin on for extra flavor and color.
 To approximate that chicken’s flavor, it’s best to use a free-range bird for this recipe.

-Citizens, this is a delicious and easy recipe that I urge you to try post haste, as they are very rarely translated into English!
+Citizens, this is a delicious and easy Dai recipe that I urge you to try post haste, as they are very rarely translated into English!